GSTT-CSC/QMS-Template/README.md

 - Share your auditor experiences without naming notified bodies or individual audits.
 - Share SaMD and AIaMD incidents without explicitly naming healthcare institutions or patients.
 - Reflect on types of SaMD/AIaMD products without explicitly naming them when suggesting improvement.
-- polite debate is encourage, and discussions will be fed back to the MHRA.
+- Polite debate is encourage, and discussions will be fed back to the MHRA.

 ### Roadmap

 1. Implement MHRA guidance for AIaMD in SOP's and templates
+2. A wiki to help set up QMS and useful info on regulations and deployment platforms.
 2. Example repo with full technical documentation for a **[MONAI Application Package (MAP)](https://monai.io/deploy.html)**: a custom Docker container that works on common AI deployment platforms.
-3. Automation of trend analysis (CAPA resolution times, code review times, stakeholder engagement e.t.c.) through GitHub Actions
+3. Automation of trend analysis (CAPA resolution times, code review times, stakeholder engagement etc.) through GitHub Actions
-4. Automation of ISO13485 / ISO62034 self-auditing through GitHub Actions
+4. Automation of ISO13485:2016 / ISO62034:2006 self-auditing through GitHub Actions
 5. Generation of audit reports for internal and external auditors
 6. Provide suggested schedules for QMS activities for NHS CSC departments

 ### Acknowledgments

-- [**Open Regulatory**]() - We source many of our SOP's from the publicly ISO13485 templates from Open Regulatory, you will see their license at the bottom of many of our documents.
+- [**Open Regulatory**]() - We sourced many of our SOP's from the publicly ISO13485 templates from OpenRegulatory, you will see their license at the bottom of many of our documents.

 - [**Innolitics RDM**]() - We use Innolitics `rdm` python package for generating the technical documentation for individual project repo's.
 Another fantastic company who build SaMD/AIaMD for FDA approval in the US.

-- [All past and present CSC team members](https://gstt-csc.github.io/team.html) who have contributed to the development of this QMS, and you herculean effort to get it off the ground and supporting it as a team over the last 4 years.
+- [**All past and present CSC team members**](https://gstt-csc.github.io/team.html) who have contributed to the development of this QMS, and your effort to get it off the ground and supporting it as a team over the last 4 years.

 ---
 ### Useful links